ggonnella/gfapy/manual/references.md

 Editing the read-only information of edges, gaps, links, containments, fragments and paths is more complicated.
-These lines shall be disconnected before the edit and connected again to the gfapy object after it.
+These lines shall be disconnected before the edit and connected again to the Gfa object after it.
 Before disconnecting a line, you should check if there are other lines dependent on it (see tables above).
 If so, you will have to disconnect these lines first, eventually update their fields and reconnect them at the end of the operation.